awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The {{actionName}} action is invalid with the following principal(s): {{principalNames}}.
 Use a SAML provider principal with the sts:AssumeRoleWithSAML action or use an OIDC provider principal with the sts:AssumeRoleWithWebIdentity action.
-Ensure the provider is Federated if you use either of the two options.
+Ensure the provider is Federated if you use either of the two options."
-"
 ```

 **Resolving the error**